 Photoshop offers many methods and tools to create light effects.
 I’m only going to cover some of them but they can be used in many ways.
-One of Photoshop filters called Lighting Effect, which is under the Filter gallery under Render in Photoshop.
+One of the Photoshop filters called Lighting Effect, which is under the Filter gallery under Render in Photoshop.
 The filter has three different types of lighting effects: Spot, Point, and Infinite.
 It also has various presets to choose from.
 Its Properties panel allows you to customize the look of the light that you want in terms of direction, placement, etc. This filter works on Smart Objects so that you can work non-destructively.
 Apart from this filter, there are many techniques using Photoshop tools that can offer tremendous options to manipulate light.
 Let us start!

 Create Light Effect in Photoshop